ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 ### Subnet List

 The `subnet list` command prints the names of all created Subnet configurations.
-Without any flags, it will print some general, static information about the Subnet.
-With the `--deployed` flag, information such as VMID, BlockchainID and SubnetID will be shown.
+Without any flags, it prints some general, static information about the Subnet.
+With the `--deployed` flag, the command shows additional information including the VMID, BlockchainID and SubnetID.

 **Usage:**